-7 Results
+7. Results

-The results of the calculations of sections 3-4 are presented in figs. 3-4 and in tables 3-4.
-While the gluino sector of the theory is essentially determined by the knowledge of the gluino mass (i.e. M{gl}), the chargino one needs two more parameters (i.e. M_2 , μ and $\tan \beta$).
+The results of the calculations of Sections 3 and 4 are presented in Figs. 3 and 4 and in Tables 2 and 3.
+While the gluino sector of the theory is essentially determined by the knowledge of the gluino mass (i.e. M{gl}), the chargino one needs two more parameters (i.e. M_2 , μ and tan β).
 Moreover it is a general feature of the models we are studying the decoupling of the SUSY contributions in the limit of high sparticle masses: we expect the biggest SUSY contributions to appear for such masses chosen at the lower bound of the experimentally allowed region.
-On the other hand this considerations suggest us to constrain the three parameters of the chargino sector by the requirement of the lighter eigenstate not to have a mass lower than the experimental bound of about 70 GeV [33].
-The remaining two dimensional space has yet no constraint.
-For these reasons we scan the chargino parameter space by means of scatter plots for which $M{sq} = 250 \text{ GeV}$, $M{\tilde{\nu}} = 50 \text{ GeV}$, $80 \text{ GeV} \leq |\mu| \leq 300 \text{ GeV}$ and $2 \leq \tan \beta \leq 30$; for every choice of these two parameters, M_2 is determined imposing to the lighter eigenstate a mass of about 70 GeV.
-In the plots we sum all contributions coming from different graphs proportional to a common mass insertion (the actual values of the coefficients are obtained multiplying the points in the plots by the MI).
+On the other hand, these considerations suggest us to constrain the three parameters of the chargino sector by the requirement of the lighter eigenstate not to have a mass lower than the experimental bound of about 70